-We use our calendars with intention at TechHouse, and it’s important that we be mindful of others’ schedules.
+We also use our calendars intentionally, trying to be mindful of others’ schedules.

 Organize Contacts by Skill Not Department

-Another way we optimize Microsoft Teams is to organize contacts by skill not department.
+Another way we optimize Microsoft Teams is to organize contacts by skill, not departments.

-We’re also aware at TechHouse, that our employees have lives and responsibilities outside of work.
+We’re also aware here at TechHouse, that our employees have lives and responsibilities outside of work.

-Work/life balance is important to us, and so we do our best to let Microsoft Teams provide our employees with more flexibility.
+Work/life balance is essential to us, so we do our best to let Microsoft Teams provide our employees with more flexibility.

 With Teams on their phone, employees can still attend meetings in the car, waiting room, or wherever.